sciosci/cite-worthiness/README.md

 The datasets and code are developed in the [Science of Science and Computational Discovery Lab](https://scienceofscience.org/) in the School of Information Studies, Syracuse University.

 # License
-The code in this repo use the MIT license.
+The code in this repo uses the MIT license.